naveenreddy2000/a_m_front/README.md

 ## Available Scripts

-In the project directory, you can run yarn init to install required dependencies.
+In the project directory, you can run yarn install to install required dependencies.

 ### `yarn start`